foi-oss/schoolware/README.md

 `run` command will immediately run the scenario in the foreground.

-To see a list of all installed scenarios, use `--help` flag.

 In order to run a scenario in background you first have to install the `schoolware` service by registering it with [svchost](http://en.wikipedia.org/wiki/Svchost).

     C:>schoolware --scenario=net --net-ports=123456 install

-`install` command will register the `schoolware` binary, other flags provided with `install` command (like `--scenario` and `--net-ports` above) will be used during service's start-up.
-Once the service is register, start-up flags cannot be changed.
+`install` command will register the `schoolware` binary while other flags (like `--scenario` and `--net-ports` above) will be used during service's start-up.
+Once the service is registered, start-up flags cannot be altered.

 To start the service in the background, issue the following command: